arushsharma24/hunter-thompson-quotes/README.md

  - [ ] Write function to select and serve quotes randomly
  - [ ] Fix format for quotes not in good looks due to special characters
  - [ ] Deploy to production for open use
+ - [ ] Have a simple website that randomly displays a quote.
+Style: text on a background image taken from unsplash.